davidski/evaluator/README.md

 ## Installation

-Install Evaluator via the standard CRAN mechanisms.
+Install evaluator via the standard CRAN mechanisms.
 If you wish to use the optional, but recommended, reporting functions, also install the suggested dependencies.
 These additional packages are not needed for modeling, but are used in the generation of reports.